sciosci/demographicx/paper/paper.md

 ---
-title: 'demographicx: A Python package for estimating gender and ethnicity using deep learning transformers'
+title: '`demographicx`: A Python package for estimating gender and ethnicity using deep learning transformers'
 tags:
   - Python
   - gender